-It is the middle of March and bikers across Massachusetts are getting excited and ready for another great riding season.
+May is Motorcycle Safety Awareness Month and bikers across Massachusetts are getting excited and ready for another great riding season.
 This is the time to get your bike cleaned up, your fluids changed and topped off, tires and brakes checked and plan for some beautiful rides.
 It's also the time to reacquaint yourself with the realities of riding in the Boston area and the safety precautions that you need to take seriously to avoid serious injuries or death.
 According to the National Highway Traffic Safety Administration, over 80% of all reported motorcycle collisions result in injury or death to the rider.

 Here is what you'll find below:

 a) a few motorcycle statistics that you as a rider might find informative;